zaremakayasova/Farm-Stand-App/README.md

-NodeJS MongoDB DemoApp
+NodeJS MongoDB Demo

-Farm-Stand-DemoApp is an example of NodeJS application that works with MongoDB.
+Farm-Stand-App is an example of NodeJS application that works with MongoDB.

-The application is a very simple list where you can add or delete new farm produce items(product name, price and category).
-Every product has its own category(fruit,vegetable,dairy).
-From each category we can access a list of all items related to a particular category.
+The application is a very simple list (farm produce items) where you can add or delete values.
+Every product of the list has its name, price and category(fruit, vegetable, dairy).
+From each category you can access a list of all products related to a particular category.